httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 enforces many of these best practices.

 Applications using HTTP MUST NOT require HTTP features that are usually negotiated to be supported.
-For example, requiring that clients support responses with a certain content-encoding ({{?RFC7231}}, Section 3.1.2.2) instead of negotiating for it ({{?RFC7231}}, Section 5.3.4) means that otherwise conformant clients cannot interoperate with the application.
+For example, requiring that clients support responses with a certain content-coding ({{?I-D.ietf-httpbis-semantics}}, Section 6.2.2) instead of negotiating for it ({{?I-D.ietf-httpbis-semantics, Section 8.4.4) means that otherwise conformant clients cannot interoperate with the application.
 Applications MAY encourage the implementation of such features, though.

 ## HTTP URLs